Why Has Marie Bracquemond’s Name Faded into Obscurity?

 It is in the Louvre that she meets a fellow artist, Felix Bracquemond who she eventually marries.

-Her Developing Career
+Marie Braquemond’s Developing Career

 After marriage, Marie and her husband worked together.
 Marie also regularly submits paintings to the Paris Salon starting from 1864.

-Marie Bracquemond meets Monet & Degas
+Bracquemond meets Monet & Degas

 At some stage in her life Marie meets the emerging impressionist artists Monet and Degas.
 Their use of colours and brush strokes interest her and she adopts these ideas.
 Her style, as a result, dramatically changes.